Kyle Keller (racing driver): SRL Southwest Tour

 Keller made two starts in the SRL Southwest Tour in 2021, driving in the first and last race of the season.
 He finished eighteenth at the Irwindale Event Center, and fourth at the Kern County Raceway Park.
 He would get his first ever late model win at the Madera Speedway Short Track Shootout, after starting from the pole and leading the most laps.

 NASCAR Advance Auto Parts Weekly Series

 He ran two races in the NASCAR Advance Auto Parts Weekly Series in 2021, driving at the Las Vegas Motor Speedway Bullring.
 He would get one top-five and two top tens, finishing eighteenth in the regular standings.

+Personal life

+Keller and his father John run a driver development program called Kyle Keller Driver Development.
+Some drivers included in the program are Robbie Kennealy and Monty Tipton, who made starts in the ARCA Menards Series West in 2023.

+Despite sharing a surname, he is not related to Jason Keller.